holoviz/panel/doc/tutorials/beginner/develop_notebook.md

 ![Jupyter Panel Preview](../../_static/images/develop_notebook_simple_example_open_preview.png)

 :::{admonition} Note
 You will notice that "Hello Again" is not displayed in the app preview.
-That is because `pn.panel("Hello Again")` has not been added to the app.
-You can do that by marking it `.servable()`.
+That is because `pn.panel("Hello Again")` has not been marked `.servable()`.
 :::

 Replace `pn.panel("Hello Again")` with